visgl/deck.gl/dev-docs/roadmaps/api-evolution-roadmap.md

 This would let layer subclass writers focus on the permanent part of the Layer, as opposed to putting all their logic on the "dumb" descriptor.

 A number of Layer methods should probably move to the Layer state, and be forwarded for now for backwards compatibility.

+Note that this would not break the React JSX style of specifying the layer props?
+`<LineLayer data={...} {...otherProps}/>` since those methods are not used directly in this syntax.

 More thought would also need to go into how applications could benefit from this change.